Concordia Reluctant to Discuss Plans for International Tuition

 The study’s projections assume the Coalition Avenir Québec will follow through on every part of the previous government’s university funding plan, which proposes $1.5 billion extra in funding over 2019 and 2023.

 Shepard said the CAQ indicated to them their intention is to follow the Liberals’ plan.
 “I know there will be some changes to it, but there weren’t any surprises this spring in the budget.”
+The education ministry was unable to confirm with The Link wether they’ll follow the plan, and declined to comment.

 The Board of Governors is expected to announce and vote on their response to the deregulation on May 28.